AdityaGarasangi/MERN-Ecommerce/README.md

 - React.js
 - Node.js

-This is a full-stack MERN application for [brief description]...
+This is a full-stack MERN application